 This page is about cancer that starts in your bone (primary bone cancer).
-If your cancer has spread into bone from another part of the body, it is called secondary bone cancer.
+If your cancer has spread into bone from another part of the body, it is called metastatic or secondary bone cancer.

-Find out what you can do, who can help and about how to cope with a diagnosis of bone cancer.
+There are things you can do and people who can help you to cope with a diagnosis of bone cancer.

 You might need some care and support at home due to cancer or its treatment.
 A lot of practical and emotional support is available to you.

-Find out about organisations, support groups, books, videos and other resources to help you cope with bone cancer and treatment.
+There are organisations, support groups, books, videos and other resources to help you cope with bone cancer and its treatment.